Did you realize that your hair is one of the first things people notice about you?

 Instead, flatter your face with soft waves and layers.
 Bangs are also a great choice if you have a high forehead.

 If you prefer to style your own natural hair (vs. wearing a wig), be sure to pay special attention to its thickness.
-Slight hair loss might not be noticeable in male mode, but it instantly reads as masculine if you are en femme.
+Slight hair loss might not be noticeable in male mode, but it can detract from a feminine appearance when presenting as a woman.

 Hair loss treatments and hormones can help with hair regrowth, but in the meantime, wear a wig or hair piece.
-You could also try rocking a cute hat!
+You could also try sporting a cute hat!

 If you’re going to wear a wig, pay close attention to quality.
 High quality human hair wigs can cost hundreds (or even thousands) or dollars, but you can find synthetic wigs for much less.